Shubh556/Gold-Price-Prediction-using-Random-forest-regressor/README.md

 A histogram is plotted to visualize the distribution of gold prices.
 Scatter plots are also used to visualize the relationship between actual and predicted gold prices.

 ### Model Training:
-The Random Forest Regression model is trained on the training data, consisting of features (SPX, USO, SLV, EUR/USD) and target variable (GLD).
+The Random Forest Regression model is trained on the training data, by droping DATE as well as GLD Prices

 ### Model Prediction:
 The trained model is used to predict gold prices on the test data.